bcspragu/logseq-sync/README.md

 ## Associated Changes to Logseq

 Being able to connect to a self-hosted sync server requires some changes to Logseq as well, namely to specify where your sync server can be accessed.
 Those changes are in a rough, non-functional state here: https://github.com/logseq/logseq/compare/master...bcspragu:logseq:brandon/settings-hack

+## Adding a database migration

+The self-hosted sync backend has rudimentary support for persistence in a SQLite database.
+We use [sqlc](https://sqlc.dev) to do Go codegen for SQL queries, and [Atlas](https://github.com/ariga/atlas) to manage generating diffs.

+The process for changing the database schema looks like:

+1. Update [`db/sqlite/schema.sql`](/db/sqlite/schema.sql) with your desired changes
+2. Run `./scripts/add_migration.sh <name of migration>` to generate the relevant migration
+3. Run `./scripts/apply_migrations.sh` to apply the migrations to your SQLite database

+### Why do it this way?

+With this workflow, the `db/sqlite/migrations/` directory is more or less unused by both `sqlc` and the actual server program.
+The reason it's structured this way is to keep a more reviewable audit log of the changes to a database, which a single `schema.sql` doesn't give you.

 ## Contributing